raheemmohamed/angular-with-ngxs/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.

+## NGXS

+In this project developed with NGXS state managment pattern [click here to read NGXS documentation]("https://www.ngxs.io")

+## Technical Confusion words

+**immutable** => that means you cannot simple edit it and save it, it is not editable.
+**single source of truth** => single source of truth is the practice of structuring information models and associated data schema such that every data element is mastered in only one place.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.